top of page

 From There Be Hodags, by C.A.
 McAllister:

-The kobolders are a type of little people found in the folklore of some German-Wisconsinite communities, notably in Sheboygan County, where they serve as toymakers and assistants of Saint Nicholas, much like the modern notion of Santa’s elves.
-However, unlike Santa’s elves, who make their toys on the north pole, Saint Nicholas’ kobolders would make their toys on-site, taking over the attics of homes in the weeks leading up until St. Nicholas’ Day, and constructing all of the toys for that household inside of that attic.
+The kobolders are a type of little people found in the folklore of some German-Wisconsinite communities, notably in Sheboygan County.
+They served as toymakers and assistants of Saint Nicholas, much like the modern notion of Santa’s elves.
+However, unlike Santa’s elves, who make their toys at the north pole, Saint Nicholas’ kobolders would make their toys on-site.
+In the weeks leading up to St. Nicholas’ Day, they would take over the attic of a home and construct all of the toys for that household inside of that attic.

-To gain the favor of the kobolders, children would make offerings of cookies, left on the stair leading up to the attic.
-The kobolders above all else did not permit anyone to look upon them, becoming very angry if any curious child dared to peak in on them.
-Thus, no child wished to offend them and risk being deprived of toys on St. Nicholas’ Day by an angry kobolder.
+To gain the favor of the kobolders, children would make offerings of cookies, left on the stairs leading up to the attic.
+The kobolders above all else did not permit anyone to look upon them, becoming very angry if any curious child dared to peek in on them.
+No child wished to offend them and risk being deprived of toys on St. Nicholas’ Day by an angry kobolder, and so few dared enter the attic in the weeks leading up to the holiday.
+In this way, they bear similarity to the other variety of German craftsman elves, which also did not like humans looking upon them.

-Wisconsin folk stories claimed that these kobolders were relatives of both the dwarves that served a fabled goblin from New York folklore, who dwelled near the Hudson River, as well as being related to dwarves that bowled with Rip Van Winkle in the Catskill Mountains, also in New York.
-They were also proposed to be relatives of the tomte nisse, from the folklore of Wisconsin’s Scandinavian immigrants.
+Wisconsin folk stories explicitly claimed that these kobolders were the relatives of a group of dwarves that served a fabled goblin from New York folklore, who dwelled near the Hudson River.
+They were also related to another group of dwarves which had bowled with Rip Van Winkle in the Catskill Mountains, also in New York.
+Furthermore, folk stories proposed that they might also be relatives of the tomte nisser, from the folklore of Wisconsin’s Scandinavian immigrants.
+In the modern era, the tomte nisser have even become associated with Christmas, strengthening that connection.

 image.png